 These are the positive contributions of your company and/or upcoming event.

-Everything you can control and create in a positive way are your strengths.
-Since this article is about using SWOT for planning your event, all of the questions below will be in regards to event attributes.
+Everything you can control and create positively are your strengths.
+Since this article is about using SWOT for planning your event, all the questions below will be in regard to event attributes.
 Consider the following when building your strengths.

 - What are the highlights of your event?